grnet/djnro/README.txt

 * To start with, you must create a Realm with a related contact.
 * It is suggested to do this via the admin interface.

+The suggested web server setup is apache with mod_wsgi and mod_shib.
+Static folder should be served as /static Alias (Apache configuration).

+3. Logos/Branding

+Inside the static/img/eduroam_branding folder you will find the xcf (Gimp) logo files logo_holder, logo small.
+Edit with Gimp according to your needs and save as logo_holder.png and logo_small.png inside the static/img folder

+4. Done!

 Invite your users to use it.